fcgan/Rebuttal/README.md

 > 4 Occlution Test

-> 5.Evaluation criteria and updated F1-scores
+> 5 Evaluation criteria and updated F1-scores

-> 6.Settings of supervised methods in Section 4.2
+> 6 Settings of supervised methods in Section 4.2

-> 7.Formula of V_S and V_T
+> 7 Formula of V_S and V_T

-> 8.Updated Algorithm 1
+> 8 Updated Algorithm 1

 ## Details of the experiments:
 ### 1. cross-domain image generation